Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180: Conclusions

-The exact measurement of the eddy viscosity of the channel flow has different implication for the RANS modeling of the parallel flow and that of the spatially developing boundary layer.
-For the parallel flow, only one Reynolds stress component and one velocity gradient are important; hence anisotropy does not influence the predictions of the solution.
-At the same time, not only the anisotropy but also nonlocality can be omitted for the channel flow.
-Our MFM measurement of the eddy viscosity kernel shows a narrow kernel for $D_{2121}$, indicating the local assumption is valid.
-These two findings explain why the Boussinesq approximation works well for parallel flows.
-However, our quantification suggests that this conclusion does not hold for spatially developing wall-bounded flows where the non-parallel effects become important.
+The exact measurement of the eddy viscosity of the channel flow has different implication for RANS modeling of parallel flows and that of the spatially developing \corr{attached} boundary layers.
+For parallel flows, only one Reynolds stress component and one velocity gradient are important; hence anisotropy does not influence the prediction of the mean flow as long as $D_{2121}$ is properly modeled.
+At the same time, not only the anisotropy but also nonlocality may be omitted for the channel flow. \corr{This outcome is in part due to relatively narrower kernel of $D_{2121}(x_2, y_2)$, as shown in our MFM measurement of the eddy viscosity kernel, but also due to coincidental error cancellations that render reasonable estimation of the Reynolds stresses based on a single point quadrature relegating the entire weight of the kernel on the local mean velocity gradient. }

+These two findings may explain why the Boussinesq approximation works well for prediction of mean parallel flows.
+However, our quantification suggests that this conclusion does not hold for normal components of the Reynolds Stress, as well as for spatially developing wall-bounded flows where the non-parallel effects become important.
+For instance, even a small gradient in the streamwise direction can have a non-neglible effect since $D_{1111}^0$ is very large compared to most of other eddy viscosity components.
 Our measurements reveal that the eddy viscosity is highly anisotropic and highly nonlocal, when it comes to components other than $D_{2121}$, indicating a clear need to include non-Boussinesq effects in RANS models.

-While we focus on full nonlocal analysis in the $x_2$ direction, we do not consider nonlocal spatial effects in other directions and nonlocal temporal effects.
+While we focused on full nonlocal analysis in the $x_2$ direction, we did not consider nonlocal spatial effects in other directions and nonlocal temporal effects.
 Equation \ref{eq:generalformchannel} is a reduced version of Equation \ref{eq:generalform} using leading-order moments in $x_1$, $x_3$, and $t$.
-By assuming such simplification, we admittedly are committing the leading-order errors in these directions.
-However, due the homogeneity in the $x_1$, $x_3$, and $t$ directions, these local errors are negligible.
-Regardless, MFM has the capability to measure the nonlocality in all directions.
-For instance, \citet{Liu2019} conducted an MFM analysis on a transport of scalar in a laminar flow and were able to assess its temporal nonlocality.
-Furthermore, they suggested a differential equation to address this temporal nonlocality in turbulent modeling.
-Likewise, MFM can further reveal the true operator in all directions.
+These leading-order reductions are justified for channel flow since it is statistically homogeneous in these directions, and are expected to be qualitatively valid for systems with slow variation of turbulence in these directions.
+While it is possible to quantitatively assess such effects with MFM, we defer analysis of streamwise and spanwise nonlocality in eddy viscosity to a future study.